Bridging Prediction and Attribution: Identifying Forward and Backward Causal Influence Ranges Using Assimilative Causal Inference: Methodology

+ACI differs from the classical notion of predictive causality as outlined by Granger \cite{granger1969investigating, granger1980testing}.
+ACI solves an inverse problem of uncertainty quantification in statistical inference.
+Under the Bayesian data assimilation pipeline, candidate causal variables are traced backward from data of their subsequent observed effects.
+As such, identifying cause-and-effect relationships is not based on extrapolating causes forward in time through \eqref{eq:general_CTNDS} to potentially obtain the resulting informational response on the target variables' entropy.
+ACI instead interpolates the effects onto their candidate causes in the past, bypassing the need for restrictive model structures, sufficiently long time series for temporal averages, or observation of the whole state space.
+The last of these is practically meaningful, as data from the causes to be identified may not always be available.

-A more general problem is to determine whether $\vyt$ causes a subset of the observed variables, $\vx_{\text{A}}$ where $\vx=(\vx_{\text{A}},\vx_{\text{B}})$, while in the presence of the remaining non-target variables, $\vx_{\text{B}}$, where $\vx_{\text{B}}$ can play the role of confounders, mediators, moderators, colliders, or instrumental variables in the underlying causal link (if it exists).
+Expanding on this, \cite{andreou2026assimilative} develops an extension of the ACI framework that allows for the assessment of whether $\vyt$ causes a subset of the observed variables, $\vx_{\text{A}}$, where $\vx=(\vx_{\text{A}},\vx_{\text{B}})$, while in the presence of the remaining non-target variables, $\vx_{\text{B}}$.
+Here, $\vx_{\text{B}}$ can play the role of confounders, mediators, moderators, colliders, or instrumental variables in the underlying causal link (if it exists).
 This is sometimes referred to as a conditional causal relationship, where $\vyt$ instantaneously causes $\vx_{\text{A}}$ beyond the contributions of $\vx_{\text{B}}$.

-In \cite{andreou2025assimilative}, a conditional variation of ACI is developed.
-It assesses whether the conditional assimilative causal relationship
+Technical details on conditional ACI are provided in Appendix~\ref{sec:Conditional_ACI}.